by KK6EK

 THE REAL TIME DATA IS GREAT AND SHOULD MINIMIZE THE NEED FOR INSURANCE CONTACTS.
 THE INTERACTIVE CONCEPT MAKES THE USERS MORE A PART OF THE OVERALL ACTIVITY.
 I FIND THE INTERNET AN ENHANCEMENT RATHER THAN A DETRACTER RELATIVE TO DXPEDITIONS.
 RANDOM DX IS A DIFFERENT SITUATION AS THE ONE ON ONE IS MORE ENJOYABLE AS ONE HAS THE OPPORTUNITY AND TIME TO HAVE MORE THAN A 59 - GOODBYE IF THE DX IS SO INCLINED.

-REAL-TIME DXING: How do you feel about real-time information for DXpeditions?
+73 - Doug Dowds, W6HBREAL-TIME DXING: How do you feel about real-time information for DXpeditions?
 I think it is great!
 I believe it cuts down on the number of insurance contacts

 Does having a website that presents log information, live streaming video, interactivity with the onsite team, etc. reduce the "mystery" and "magic" of DXing?
+No it enhances it.
+Hams have always been innovators and implementers of technology.

 Do you see any problems with ethics, mechanics, or quality of DXing due to the use of the internet?
 No, the internet is just another of the tools available to be used by the DXer's